sst/sst/www/docs/packages/sst.md

 ### `sst build`

 Build your app and synthesize your stacks.
-Generates a `.sst/` directory with the compiled files and a `.sst/dist/` directory with the synthesized CloudFormation stacks.
+Builds the assets for your functions and sites.
+And generates a `.sst/dist/` directory with the synthesized CloudFormation stacks.

 ```bash
 npx sst build [options]